-Regardless of the specific program or solicitation, a proposal to an agency must also meet the requirements set forth in the agency's guidance.
-These materials trump serve as the foundation for most or all of an agency's funding mechanisms.
+Regardless of the specific program or solicitation, a proposal must also meet the requirements set forth in the agency's guidance.
+These materials serve as the foundation for most or all of an agency's funding mechanisms.
 Get to know how the guidance materials are organized and make them easily accessible.